dotmesh-io/docs/hugo/content/tutorials/library.md

     parent = "tutorials"
 +++

-In this tutorial, we'll show how to use dotmesh to capture a library of states so that you can avoid excess clicking and easily capture, organize and share problem states.
+In this tutorial, we'll show how to use dotmesh to capture a library of states so that you can avoid excess clicking and easily capture, organize and share interesting states.

 {{% overview %}}
 * [Dotmesh on Docker](/install-setup/docker/).